Shotover Jetboat ride is one of the very most popular things to do in Queenstown.

 Photo credit: Cindy Grogan

-Imagine soaring through the air over the gorgeous Queenstown mountain and Lake Wakatipu landscape.
-There are three different zip line courses to choose from with different levels of intensity and skill levels.
+Good to know: There are three different zipline courses to choose from, with different levels of intensity and skill.

 Big blue sky with small figures high above the horizon parachuting after jumping out of an airplane.